On maximal subgroups of ample groups: Regularity properties

 Note that replacing open sets with clopen sets in the formulation of Property \ref{prop-UR}, we obtain an equivalent property.
-On the other hand, Lemma \ref{contraction-by-a-point} suggests that Property \ref{prop-NCminus} is much weaker than Property \ref{prop-NC}.
+On the other hand, Lemma \ref{contraction-by-a-point} suggests that having no contraction of clopen sets may not be enough to have Property \ref{prop-NC}.

-\begin{property}{IM}[invariant measure] There exists a Borel probability measure $\nu$ on $X$ invariant under the action of the group $G$, which means that $\nu(g(E))=\nu(E)$ for any $g\in G$ and Borel set $E\subset X$. \end{property}

-\begin{lemma} Any Borel probability measure on $X$ invariant under the action of a group $G\subset\Homeo(X)$ is also invariant under the action of its full amplification $\F(G)$. \end{lemma}